OsmanGundogdu/OsmanGundogdu/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: My Medium writer account https://medium.com/@osman.gundogdu.58323
+- My LinkedIn account: www.linkedin.com/in/osman-gündoğdu-338389260

 <!---
 OsmanGundogdu/OsmanGundogdu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.